 Why?
-Because the baby’s sleep drama is giving me an existential crisis.
+Because the baby’s sleep?drama is?giving me an existential crisis.
 And existential crises?
 They?re more of my bailiwick.

 It was a rotten strange weekend.
 The Hubs was at a conference in Utah from Wednesday until Sunday, and wouldn?t you know that L picked that exact window to come down with the flu.
 Now, L is a pretty great sick kid; I?ve only had to wash vomit off the rug once in his life so far, and mostly he listlessly reads comic books and watches Wild Kratts or Planet Earth and demands occasional snuggles.?Best of all, he?s tended to get sick on the days I don?t teach, or when I?m on summer/winter break.
 This, of course, is a blessing and a curse: I don?t have to miss classes I?d later have to make up.
 I do have to miss my break time, though, when I make writing to-do lists a mile long and often pick up some freelance work.

 In any event, way back when L was my only, these sick days were kind of mellow and nice.
 Then Baby S came along.
 Until recently, BS?ha!
 Get it??has been a promising sleeper.
 I won’t lie and say he’s been a great one, but certainly a promising one.
 Low-drama bedtimes, somewhat predictable night-waking, solid naps.
 Until sometime?a week or two ago, that is, when he started fighting those bedtimes, hard.
 He just needs some extra comfort tonight, we thought to ourselves.
 So we went in to soothe him.
 Then we went in again.
 And again.
 And again.
 The next night, the same.

 Then something catastrophic?happened: he stopped being able to settle his body at bedtime.
 He’d start impulsively pulling himself up to standing, his new skill.
 Once up, he’d realize he didn’t want to be there, but he couldn’t figure out how to get down.
 So he screamed.
 At first, this happened only at bedtime, and after much soothing?me leaving, him wailing, me going back in, rinse, repeat?he’d fall asleep.
 Then it started happening at nap time.
 And in?the middle of the night.
-Did?I mention B was in Utah, and L was sick??This weekend, my boys and I?certainly had our share of mellow and nice?butI spent most of Friday night wide awake, rocking a baby, feeling like I was going to lose my mind.
+Did?I mention B was in Utah, and L was sick??This weekend, my boys and I?certainly had our share of mellow and nice?butI spent most of Friday night rocking a baby, feeling like I was going to lose my mind.
 Click To Tweet

 That’s when I started to drink too much caffeine?and eat too many of these Trader Joe’s dark chocolate peanut butter cups.
 And I posted?desperate status updates on Facebook.
 And began to ponder the dreaded Sleep Training.

 Sleep training, for those who don’t know, involves, well, training your kid to sleep better.
 While really it can mean any kind of attempt at getting a kid to adopt a schedule, for most of us the phrase?immediately conjures the practice known in these parts as Cry It Out (CIO), e.g., leaving your child to cry until he figures it out/falls asleep.
 This philosophy?engenders deep enthusiasm from approximately 50% of parents and cries of “child abuse!” from the other 50%.
 I can’t muster either sentiment about CIO, having never done it.
 I remember when L was a baby, and I was bleary-eyed with exhaustion, realizing that my parenting philosophy, while not in the attachment parenting camp, nonetheless didn’t allow me to just leave L to cry.
 I believed something about trust, and not leaving him alone in distress.
 I believed in going to him when he was upset.
 It felt very fundamental to my ethos as a parent, in fact, this basic notion: that I would meet his emotional needs.
 Clearly, if he was crying really hard, he had some emotional need I needed to meet.
 Right?

 So we didn’t ever do CIO.

 This second time around, my urge is still to go in to a crying baby.
 I still believe all that stuff I believed eight years ago.
 But circa three a.m., or at bedtime after a very long day, sometimes that resolve wavers.
 I wasn’t working when L was eight months old, for one thing.
 I also wasn’t 43.
 And I hadn’t seen the ebbs and flows of a child’s emotional life yet and realized that kids are actually pretty resilient.
 So when I find myself?making dramatic teary statements about self-harm and/or feeling like I’m just not capable of pulling off this whole parenting thing anymore, a sensible little bird pops up on my?shoulder and whispers, just?go back to bed and pull the pillow over your head, Mama.
-He’ll be okay.
+He’ll?be okay.?

 And honestly?
 I think he will.
-I don’t know which way this will end up.
-Knowing us, we’ll continue to take some middle ground route, nudging S at bedtimes and at nap times.
+I don’t know which way this will end up.?Knowing?us, we’ll continue to take some middle ground route, nudging S at bedtimes and at nap times.
 Or maybe we’ll give in and let him?cry it out.
 I certainly wouldn’t judge a parent who made that choice, given the way I’ve been feeling lately.